lnx66/agents-for-openbb/README.md

 https://github.com/user-attachments/assets/bd8daae2-6ef4-473e-abbc-cbb92fdec098

 You can now chat with your custom agent in the OpenBB Workspace.

-### What is a custom OpenBB Workspace agent?

-A custom agent consists of an API with two endpoints:

-1. `/copilots.json` - Describes your custom agent to the OpenBB Workspace
-2. `/query` - Receives requests from the OpenBB Workspace and responds with SSEs

-#### `agent.OpenBBAgent`

 The `agent.OpenBBAgent` object is responsible for handling the request from the OpenBB Workspace, and for streaming the response back to the OpenBB Workspace